graph-gophers/graphql-go/README.md

 ### Getting started

-Create a `main.go` file with the following content:
+In order to run a simple GraphQL server locally create a `main.go` file with the following content:
 ```go
 package main